An Auckland church leader has joined a secular campaign against Bible lessons in schools.

 Public schools are secular, but a loophole in the rules allows schools to "close" during class time for religious volunteers to teach Bible-based values.

-Parents can opt out if they do not want their children to attend.
+Parents can opt out if they don't want their children to attend.

-However, parents in the Secular Education Network are concerned children who opt-out are singled out by their peers for not participating.
+However, parents in the Secular Education Network are concerned children who do so are singled out by their peers for not participating.

 In the United States, where Nelson is from, public schools are not allowed to hold Bible classes.